Soft and fluffy chiffon cake made with silken tofu (extra soft tofu) has a nice mild aroma of soy beans and the cake is just lightly sweetened.

 - Gently fold 1/3 of the meringue into the thick batter.
 Using a whisk, using a cutting motion and fold over to mix.
 Repeat this motion several rounds.
 Continue on with the second 1/3 of the meringue again to mix.
 For the last 1/3 of the meringue, use a rubber spatula instead to ensure you get all the batter at the bottom of the bowl mixed in as well.
 Use a cut down in the middle and fold over motion to fold gently but quickly.
 Make sure you don't see any more white meringue.
 The mixture should be fluffy and voluminous.

-- Pour the batter into an UNGREASED chiffon cake pan.
+- Pour the batter into an UNGREASED 6-inch chiffon tube pan.
 Use a rubber spatula to smooth the surface.
 Gently drop the cake pan from about 10 cm height on the counter 2-3 times.
 Use a skewer to draw a zig zag to pop bubbles inside the cake batter.

 Baking:

 - Pop into the oven and let it bake at 330 F for 50 minutes.
 Check for doneness by inserting a cake tester.
 If it comes out clean and the top is springy and dry to touch, you can remove it from the oven.
-If not, reduce the heat to 300 F (150 C) and bake for another 10-15 minutes.
-The time is just for reference
+If not, bake for another 5 minutes

 - Don't be alarm if your cake has some cracks on top.
 What you are looking at will become the bottom of your cake.
 I know many people mind it a lot and make a big fuss when the top of the chiffon cake cracks, but actually it's not a flaw.